dinakazemi/dinakazemi/README.md

 -->
 - 👩🏻‍💻 I’m currently working as a Software Engineer at Garvan Institute of Medical Research, implementing a pipeline for processing spatial transcriptomics and image datasets
 - 🤖 I’d like to venture into AI and ML engineering from time to time
-- 🏃‍♀️ I’m in the process of improving my GitHub presence
 - 📸 I like photography, jogging, and traveling off the beaten track